Family and Relationships

 Nuptial, civil partnership or separation agreements cannot oust the jurisdiction of the court whereas consent orders are made with the approval of the court.

 The court does not automatically approve consent orders simply because parties have reached an agreement.
 The court decides whether the proposed orders are a just and fair outcome, considering the factors set out in s25 of the Matrimonial Causes Act 1973 and Schedule 5, Part 5 of the Civil Partnership Act 2004.
+If you are seeking a Chelmsford Consent Order Divorce, it is important to ensure that the proposed consent order properly reflects the agreement and complies with the relevant legal requirements.

 The court can make consent orders without the parties or legal representatives appearing, provided the necessary information has been submitted with the application.